RodrigoToroIcarte/reward_machines/README.md

 A complete description of reward machines and our methods to exploit their internal structure can be found in the following paper ([link](https://arxiv.org/abs/2010.03950)):

-    @article{tor-etal-arxiv18,
+    @article{tor-etal-arxiv20,
         author  = {Toro Icarte, Rodrigo and Klassen, Toryn Q. and Valenzano, Richard and McIlraith, Sheila A.}, title   = {Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning}, journal = {arXiv preprint arXiv:2010.03950},
         year    = {2020}
     }

-Our methods build on top of our two previous work on reward machines:
+Our methods build on top of our two previous work on reward machines ([icml18](http://proceedings.mlr.press/v80/icarte18a.html), [ijcai19](https://www.ijcai.org/Proceedings/2019/840)):

     @inproceedings{tor-etal-icml18,
         author = {Toro Icarte, Rodrigo and Klassen, Toryn Q. and Valenzano, Richard and McIlraith, Sheila A.},